 Be.CULTOUR aims to empower European regions to co-create innovative, circular solutions for heritage regeneration and regional development beyond cultural tourism.
 The objectives and impact of the project are based on the implementation of co-creation activities, the development of Local Action Plans and innovative solutions for circular cultural tourism in six pilot ecosystems located in Italy, Spain, Cyprus, Sweden, Serbia and the cross-border region of North-East Romania-Moldova.
 As a partner to the consortium, each pilot ecosystem has identified a specific Pilot Heritage Site on which the project's methodology will be applied, tested, and validated.
 This will be done together with the local stakeholders engaged in local Heritage Innovation Networks, working together amongst each other and actively involved in the participation in the Be.CULTOUR Community of Practice.
 In parallel, a Community of Interest is developed to engage additional organisations (mirror ecosystems) committed to engaging in a peer-learning programme and replicating the Be.CULTOUR methodology in their territory, with their resources.
 This document will detail the first activities organised for the Community of Interest of the 16 ecosystems consisting of a first "Community Conversation" and an interview scheduled to enhance the Community of Interest, introduce the project activities and the peer learning programme and gather expectations in terms of innovation areas and peer learning activities.
-Moreover, a specific section is dedicated to the set of articles on the members of the Be.CULTOUR Community of Interest to present the 16 selected Be.CULTOUR mirror ecosystems.
+Moreover, specific sections are dedicated to the set of articles on the members of the Be.CULTOUR Community of Interest to present the 16 selected Be.CULTOUR mirror ecosystems, as well as the identification of three inspiring examples of circular and human-centred cultural tourism in heritage sites selected as "Advisors" for the Be.CULTOUR Community.
+Conclusions provide information on how the results of this part of the work are integrated and will feed into other project activities and implementation, including shared challenges with pilot heritage sites and potential solutions from local experiences.

-1.1 Partners involved in the document
+Partners involved in the document

 Participant No Participant organisation name Short Name Check if involved

-1 Coordinator CONSIGLIO NAZIONALE DELLE RICERCHE, Institute for Research on Innovation and Services for Development CNR IRISS
+1 Coordinator CONSIGLIO NAZIONALE DELLE RICERCHE, Institute of Heritage Science CNR

+1.1 University of Naples Federico II - DiARC (Linked Third Party) UNINA

-2 European Regions Research and Innovation Network ERRIN x
+2 European Regions Research and Innovation Network ERRIN х

 3 ICLEI Europe - Local governments for Sustainability ICLEI

 4 Iniziativa Cube S.r.l.
 INI

 5 Uppsala University UU

 6 Haute Ecole ICHEC - ECAM - ISFSC ICHEC

 7 Open University of the Netherlands OUNL

 8 APT Basilicata APT-BAS

 9 Diputación Provincial de Teruel PGT

 10 Larnaca and Famagusta Districts Development Agency ANETEL

 11 Laona Foundation LAONA

-12 Västra Götaland region
+12 Västra Götaland region VGR

 13 Stalna Konferencija Gradova I Opstina SCTM

 14 Agentia Pentru Dezvoltare Regionala Nord-Est NERDA

 15 Verde e Moldova VEM